-For children aged three to nine years, we use a physical Buddy Bench™ as a visual tool alongside highly interactive workshops to teach emotional skills they can carry into adulthood.
+For children aged three to nine years, we use a physical Buddy Bench™ placed in the school's playground as a visual tool alongside highly interactive programme to teach emotional skills they can carry into adulthood.

 For the older students we use the Buddy Bench as a symbolic visual tool to teach them how to identify and express their feelings.
 The Buddy Bench reminds us to be our kindest selves.
 The programme releases the stigma of asking for help and celebrates children who act with compassion, kindness and empathy.

 Buddy Bench Ireland’s "Little Buddies Early Years" online program prepares preschool children to transition into primary school.
 This programme is taught by the members of staff who have taken the "Children's Mental Health" course, where they gain the skills to deliver the programme in their early years setting themselves.